cidacslab/Mathematical-and-Statistical-Modeling-of-COVID19-in-Brazil/Reproducibility of published results/Evaluating the burden of COVID-19 in Bahia, Brazil: A modeling analysis of 14.8 million individuals/README.md

 The code to obtain the effective reproduction number is presented in the folder “Effective Reproduction number”.

+Additionally, the sensitivity analysis of the parameters is performed by the file sensitivityAnalysis.py present in the folder “scripts”.

 ## References
 [1] Evaluating the burden of COVID-19 on hospital resources in Bahia, Brazil: A modelling-based analysis of 14.8 million individuals. https://doi.org/10.1101/2020.05.25.20105213